docarray/docarray/docs/tutorials/add_doc_index.md

   These can then be used to control DB specific behaviours, such as consistency levels, batch sizes, etc. As mentioned above, it is good practice to mirror these arguments in `self.RuntimeConfig`.

-Overall, you're asked to implement the methods that appear after the `Abstract methods; Subclasses must implement these` comment in the `BaseDocumentIndex` class.
+Overall, you're asked to implement the methods that appear after the `Abstract methods; Subclasses must implement these` comment in the `BaseDocIndex` class.
 The details of each method should become clear from the docstrings and type hints.

 ### The `python_type_to_db_type()` method